-The Project proposes two separate coordinated design alternatives, both of which have been designed to achieve compatible internal and external relationships with existing and future development on- and off-site.
+The Project proposes two separate coordinated design alternatives, both of which have been designed to achieve compatible internal and external relationships with existing and future development on- and offsite.
 Both options propose the development of signature, high-rise, mixed-use buildings (i.e., multifamily residential over ground floor retail) that will provide significant housing amenities in close proximity to the future entrances to the Bethesda Metrorail and Purple Line stations, in furtherance of the Sector Plan's vision for the Wisconsin Avenue Corridor District.
 These buildings will complement the character of nearby buildings in the Wisconsin Avenue Corridor District, Bethesda Row District, and Eastern Greenway Districts, providing high quality architecture that conforms with the applicable height limitations of the various zones that apply to the Properties and that includes features that will achieve the minimum public benefit points that are required in the B Overlay Zone for exceptional design.
-In addition, the Project proposes to revitalize the Farm Women's Cooperative Market, provide improved streetscape along all frontages and, under Option A, create new public park and open spaces, a standalone retail pavilion that is anticipated to be a major community attraction, and townhomes.
+In addition, the Project proposes to rehabilitate and expand the Farm Women's Cooperative Market, provide improved streetscape along all frontages and, under Option A, create new public park and open spaces, an addition for the Farm Women's Cooperative Market building that is anticipated to be a major community attraction, and townhomes.
 All of these features will result in a vibrant, coordinated mixed-use development that provides vital sidewalk and pedestrian improvements to facilitate meaningful connections within the overall Project and with the surrounding areas, while also creating appropriate transitions to areas outside of the Wisconsin Avenue Corridor.
-The landscaping, streetscaping, parking, and loading/service areas have been appropriately selected for this prominent intersection of two of Downtown Bethesda's main arteries/thoroughfares that is also in very close proximity to single-family residences in the Town of Chevy Chase.
+The landscaping, streetscaping, parking, and loading/service areas have been appropriately selected for this prominent intersection of two of Downtown Bethesda's main arteries/thoroughfares, which is also in very close proximity to single-family residences in the Town of Chevy Chase.